thomaserlang/delphi-json/README.md

 ## Examples

-Just include the json.pas file in your uses list for this to work.
+Just include the djson.pas file in your uses list for this to work.

 ### Example 1 - User